soroushomidvar/old_webpage.github.io/_pages/about.md

   - /about.html
 ---

 A Computer Science Ph.D. student at the University of Alberta and a member of the university's DB lab.
 Graduated with B.Sc. and M.Sc. degrees in Computer Engineering from Ferdowsi University of Mashhad in 2017 and 2021, respectively.
-Passionate about studying data integration, streaming data and machine learning.
+Passionate about studying data integration, streaming data and explainability.

 Word Cloud of my recently published papers: